Nar Phu Valley Trek – 10 Days

 10 Kathmandu Your own choice

-Meals and water During Nar Phu Valley Trek
+Meals and Water During the Nar Phu Valley Trek

-The options for food will be pretty basic during trekking in Nepal.
-Likewise, trekking to the hidden valley of Nar and Phu will have minimal food options.
-You must be focusing on high-calorie foods rather than consuming junk foods.
+The food options will be pretty basic during the Nar Phu Valley trek.
+Throughout the journey, focus on high-calorie foods rather than junk food.
 You will receive three meals daily during this remote Nar Phu Valley trek.
-Your Breakfast and Dinner will be at the place of your stay, whereas the Lunch will be in the middle of the hike at any tea house or Guest house.
-Your options for breakfast include meals such as Thukpa, Tibetan Bread, Tea, etc.
+Your Breakfast and Dinner will be at your accommodation, whereas lunch will be at a teahouse along the hike.
+Your breakfast options include Thukpa, Tibetan Bread, Tea, etc.

 Likewise, the food options for Lunch and Dinner are similar.
-Daal Bhaat will be the staple meal during the trek.
-However, your options for lunch and dinner will be foods such as Thukpa, Chapati, Noodles, Pasta, Momo, Daal Bhaat, Potato Wedges, etc. Carrying water will be a challenging task during the high-altitude treks.
-You can easily buy mineral water from tea houses, which costs around a dollar for a liter of water.
-Alternatively, you can carry purification tablets and drink the water from springs or free-flowing rivers.
+Dal Bhat will be the staple meal during the trek.
+However, your options for lunch and dinner will include Thukpa, Chapati, Noodles, Pasta, Momo, Dal Bhat, Potato Wedges, etc. Staying hydrated is important for a high-altitude trek like Nar Phu.
+So, carry a refillable water bottle and water purification tablets, and drink the water from springs or free-flowing rivers using the tablets.

 Required Permits For Nar Phu Valley Trek